yatheendrabc/autocognite-examples/README.txt

 Please refer to the LICENSE and NOTICE files for license and copyright information.

-AutoCognite Data Broker is an AutoCognite component that provides data handling facilities.
+AutoCognite Examples is an AutoCognite project aimed at providing practical examples of how to use various AutoCognite components effectively.

 Visit AutoCognite (http://www.autocognite.com) for more details.